 The immune system is a potent and tightly regulated process

 Fortunately, knowledge of the immune system is more advanced than ever.
 2010 saw the approval of the world’s first active immunotherapy, designed to train the body’s immune system to fight prostate cancer.
-New immunotherapies to fight melanoma, bladder, and lung cancers have followed – with more FDA approvals in the pipeline.
-Medical science is at the beginning edge of enabling the human immune system to eliminate cancer.
+New immunotherapies to fight several of the most serious forms of cancer have followed – with more FDA approvals in the pipeline.
+Despite all this progress, medical science remains at the beginning edge of enabling the human immune system to eliminate cancer.

 At Alpine Immune Sciences, we are seeking to apply our variant Ig domain (vIgD) technology to bring innovative potential new therapies to people living with cancer and autoimmune/inflammatory disease.
 We believe engineering native immune system proteins to improve their functionality could generate a novel class of protein therapeutics holding the key to optimally controlling the power of the immune system.
 Our discovery platform and translational expertise represent a scientifically and clinically unique approach with the potential to generate modern, effective, and affordable immunotherapies.